 9. What are Charlie’s Audio-Visual PowerPoint needs when he teaches?

 As you may have seen, Charlie’s teachings are visual presentations with a lot of PowerPoint slides (photographs of archaeological discoveries, distant galaxies, the Dead Sea Scrolls, etc).
 For the presentations to flow smoothly, Charlie must be able to control the presentations himself, from his computer, at the pulpit.
 Some churches have tried to install his PowerPoint presentations on their AV booth computer and give Charlie a remote or sync up his computer to screen share.
-There have been so many problems with that scenario, Charlie doesn’t want to try that option anymore.
+There have been so many problems with that scenario, Charlie would prefer to never do that again.
 For the presentation slides to run smoothly, they need to run on his computer at the pulpit.
 So, this requires one of the following connections to the church’s projector(s) to exist:

 • Male or female VGA cable at the pulpit

 • Apple TV (wireless connection)—If someone owns an Apple TV device and can loan it to the AV booth for a couple days (or purchase one here or at your local Best Buy) this has turned out to be an excellent solution at lots of churches.
 It is super easy to set up.
 Once the Apple TV device is connected to your splitter (or projector) via an HDMI cable, Charlie can connect wirelessly to the Apple TV (from the pulpit via the church’s WiFi signal) and his slides will go to the screen(s).
 Pretty simple!